 “Lift your head, and get into a pushup position,” Peter said.

-Before jumping into the water, I gave the ocean a glance to see what I was up against.
+Before jumping into the water, I glanced at the ocean to see what I was up against.

-The first wave was a nice size and looked great, but when it crashed and made a thundering sound, I begin to have second thoughts.
+The first wave was a nice size and looked great, but when it crashed with a thundering sound, I began to have second thoughts.
 But I knew that I had to overcome my fear and do this.
-I’d come this far and I wasn’t about to let anything keep me from catching a wave.
+I’d come this far and wasn’t about to let anything keep me from catching a wave.

 I took a deep breath, exhaled, and entered the water.